YurBagoyan/Chat/README.md

 # Chat
 The application allows to have several clients on one device using the server.
-These clients can choose a nickname, write and send a message, receive messages from other clients, etc.
+These clients can choose a nickname, write and send a message, receive messages from other clients, etc. The application was developed in the C++ programming language in the QT development environment

 ## Interface